 As many cat owners know, occasionally our feline friends will nip us for no apparent reason and without warning.
 Have you ever stopped to wonder why does my cat bite me?

-Read on to see full explanations of different reasons why cats bite and the best ways to deal with each.
+We’ve used a lifetime of experience as cat owners to bring you full explanations of many reasons why cats bite along with the best ways to deter each.

 Why your cat bites you and what to do about it